 Arduino projects and Excel containing VBA code are included solely for you to examine the code and use as a basis of your own design.
 There are no step-by-step projects here, not even good code, but plenty of ideas.

-UPDATES:- These new projects have now splashed across to "IOT" page.
+UPDATES:- Check.
+Some new projects have now splashed across to "IOT" page.

-02 Nov 2017 Upgraded Arduino electric fence monitors with graphical pulse displays.
+19 Apr 2018 Arduino electric fence monitor project with graphical pulse displays. ("IOT" page)

-Includes standalone, and HC-12 based wireless remote versions, and HC-12 to Excel versions.
+Includes standalone and HC-12 based wireless remote versions, rewritten project manual

 Arduino_To_Excel, real time display, using NETCOMM OCX.xls shows how to take Arduino data into Excel via Bluetooth.
 UPDATED project to use USB SHIELD and sCOMM32.OCX now lower on page